Interdisciplinary Research in Canada’s Capital

 Carleton University is located in Ottawa, Canada — the nation’s capital.
-This allows unique access to our researchers across many disciplines to such places as Canada’s national labs and museums, Library and Archives Canada, federal government departments, and of course, Parliament Hill.
+This means our researchers, across all disciplines, have close connections to Canada’s national labs and museums, Library and Archives Canada, and federal government departments and agencies.

 FASS Support for Research and Teaching Initiatives